scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Where will you look for her?"

-"She's likely to be hiding in one of the fields, or copses, watching the wildlife.
+"She's likely to be hiding in a field, or copse, watching the wildlife.
 I'm going to get Peter and Abel and have them look to the west of the village.
 We can do the east."

 The other man nodded.